giry-dev/mangrove-docs/docs/contracts/technical-references/overview.md

 This allows makers to repost an offer in order to publish their liquidity instantly, in a manner similar to Automated Market Makers (AMMs).

 ## Call sequence overview

 The diagram below summarizes the call sequence induced by a taker order.
+Notice that first `makerExecute` functions is executed for all offers, and only after that are the offer's `makerPosthook` functions executed.

 ![Mangrove call sequence induced by a taker order](../../../static/img/assets/execution.png)

 ## Where can I read more?